Awarding Body: UoN

 The units you will study are likely to include:

-- Estil voice craft technique
+- Performance Studies 1 (includes Estil voice craft technique)

-- Musical theatre repertoire
+- Musical theatre Performance (double module)

-- Employability in the performing arts industry
+- Employment in the Entertainment industry

-- Community theatre and touring.
+- Community theatre (includes touring)

 All units are subject to change and may be withdrawn.